Windows Server 2008 (R2) End of Life | What to Do Now?

 Recommended: Upgrade the operating system to higher versions

-For users who own products that are not able to migrate to Microsoft Azure and who don't want to migrate to that service, one of acceptable solutions is to perform Windows Server In-place upgrade or clean install.
-You can upgrade the Windows Server 2008 (R2) operating system to higher editions, such as Server 2016 or the latest Server 2019, 2022.
+Users who own products that can't migrate to Microsoft Azure or don't want to migrate can consider upgrading their Windows Server 2008 (R2) operating system to a higher edition, such as Server 2016 or the latest Server 2019, 2022, through an in-place upgrade or clean install.

-Besides, you may need to do some infrastructure updates like drivers updating, physical hard drive upgrading, etc. eventually for better compatibility with the new operating system in the future.
+You may need to perform some infrastructure updates, such as updating drivers or upgrading physical hard drives, to ensure better compatibility with the new operating system in the future.

 Available in-place upgrade paths